snowman-repos/book/project_managers/README.md

 - change can be tooo easy, relies on a good plan to ensure final product is what was originally proposed
+- takes a commitment to do it right, can't skip meetings etc.

 When should you use Agile methodology?